ideascube/ansiblecube/DOC/deployment.md

      - rename : Rename a device (-n and -t parameter can be redefined) - update : Run a full update on the device (same will be done at each Internet connection)

-     - zim_install : Special command that will only run the download/installation of zim files
+     - package_management : Special command that will only run the download/installation of zim files

      - idc_import : Special command that will only mass import media in the media-center